equity study center together we are greater

 “Racism is so universal in this country, so widespread and deepseated, that it is invisible because it is so normal.”

-He raised his two grown daughters in a co-housing community in Colorado and is currently forming an intentional community that is multiracial, multicultural, interfaith and queer friendly.
-He has, also, established a multi-faith community of celebration and practice.
+Elliott raised his two, now grown, daughters in a co-housing community in Colorado and is currently forming an intentional community that is multiracial, multicultural, interfaith and queer friendly.
+He has, also, established a faith community based on the "sacredness of welcome to all."